Project Type

 The project facilities are designed to be compatible with multiple solid fuels.
 The feedstock will be conveyed to the site pre-prepared to meet the specifications of the gasifier, with only the final screening and blending activities conducted onsite.

-The power plant will initially utilise 150,000t of waste wood and 37,000t of processed commercial and industrial waste, and eventually go on to incorporate municipal solid waste materials as feedstock.
+The power plant will initially utilise 150,000t of waste wood and 37,000t of processed commercial and industrial waste, eventually going on to incorporate municipal solid waste materials as feedstock.

 The main feedstock storage facility will be capable of handling enough feedstock to feed the gasifier for approximately 10 weeks.

-The output from the project will be conveyed to an adjacent 132kV sub-station, for subsequent connection with the grid, and sold to ENGIE (formerly GDF SUEZ).
+The output from the project will be conveyed to an adjacent 132kV sub-station for subsequent connection with the grid and then sold to ENGIE (formerly GDF SUEZ).

 The £150m ($214m approximately) engineering, procurement and construction (EPC) contract for the project was awarded to M+W Group.

-Outotec has been subcontracted by the EPC contractor to provide its proprietary fluidised bed advanced staged gasification technology, and perform the engineering and delivery of the main process equipment for the plant.
+Outotec has been subcontracted by the EPC contractor to provide its proprietary fluidised bed advanced staged gasification technology as well as perform the engineering and delivery of the main process equipment for the plant.

-The project will redirect most of the City’s waste from landfill, while its electrical output will be capable of serving approximately 43,000 households and offset 30,000t a year of carbon dioxide emissions.
+The project will redirect most of the city’s waste from landfill and its electrical output will be capable of serving approximately 43,000 households and offset 30,000t a year of carbon dioxide emissions.

 The project is also expected to generate 160 jobs during the construction phase and 25 permanent jobs when it comes online.